Language and literacies

 - tell and read stories frequently

-- offer a variety verbal games and waiata, repeated often
+- offer a variety of verbal games and waiata, repeated often

-- consider language and vocabulary as part of their their programme planning.
+- consider language and vocabulary as part of curriculum design.

 This website, which includes a number of videos, represents a study that looked at how 2-year-olds operate in early childhood spaces and how kaiako might alter their practices to support learning for this age group.
 This research was led by Professor Jayne White, Waikato University.

 Christine Alford is an ECE teacher and 2016 CORE Education Efellow.
 Christine’s research looked at ways in which materials and the arts can be used to promote storytelling for young children.

 Talking Matters is a community-wide initiative, run by the Auckland City Council , bringing together education, health, and social services with whānau to promote the importance of talking more and talking differently with children to maximise their potential.

 Much More than Words is a resource developed by the Ministry of Education that provides information and ideas to support kaiako and parents to facilitate children’s oral literacy development through the child’s skills and interests.

 “Children need the adults around them to actively support and encourage their communication development.
 The more we know about how to support and encourage, the more we can help children develop their communication skills through play and social conversations in real-life situations” (p.
 4).

 Learn NZSL is a free learning portal on New Zealand Sign Language (NZSL).
 Download the NZSL dictionary onto your mobile device and get a word of the day in NZSL and te reo Māori.

 An account of a teacher very effectively using a every day event - putting on socks and shoes - to have a playful conversation with a 2-year-old.